 Because of this, seasonal traffic is something that every marketer is eager to win.
 It converts at a speedy rate with orders that are significantly larger than normal purchases, seeing people make buys that they wouldn’t otherwise consider.
 To harness it, retailers pursue seasonal marketing, but deploying a successful seasonal marketing campaign isn’t easy.

 The main problem is the level of competition.
 Everyone wants that traffic, so the online world becomes saturated with relevant content, advertising, and landing pages.
-To some extent, you need to embrace the spirit of contrarianism, but it can endanger your branding if you push it too far.
+To some extent, you need to embrace the spirit of contrarianism, but it can endanger your brand image if you push it too far.
 In this article, we’re going to consider how you can create standout content marketing that suits your branding strategy (and look at some great examples of such marketing) so you can win at seasonal marketing and also stay true to yourself.

 Establish a solid baseline with the expected content